codess-aus/GitHub-Copilot-Certification/knowledge.md

 ***Implicit prompts with slash commands in inline chat allow you for more straightforward interaction when fixing code.
 By using features like '/fix', GitHub Copilot can provide helpful responses even without detailed prompting, which streamlines the development process.***

 - Implicit prompts help detect security vulnerabilities and potential malicious activities within Visual Studio Code projects for increased safety.

+## Which of the following choices isn't mentioned as one of the programming languages receiving strong support from GitHub Copilot?

+- Python

+- JavaScript

+**- Java**
+***Correct.
+Java isn't mentioned in the list of languages receiving strong support from GitHub Copilot.***

+Ruby

+## Which slash command in GitHub Copilot Chat is used to generate unit tests for selected code?

+- /generate

+- /test

+**-/tests**
+***Correct.
+The /tests slash command is used for generating unit tests for selected code.***

+- /unittest

+## What is the purpose of the @workspace agent in GitHub Copilot Chat?

+- To focus only on the current file

+**- To extend the context of questions to the whole project**
+***Correct.
+The @workspace agent broadens the scope of Copilot's understanding to the entire project or workspace.***

+- To run terminal commands

+- To change Visual Studio Code settings

+ ## What command would you use to get an explanation of a specific command using GitHub Copilot CLI?

+- gh copilot suggest

+**- gh copilot explain**
+***Correct.
+The 'gh copilot explain' command is used to get explanations for specific commands.***

+- gh copilot clarify

+- gh copilot describe